akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 ## Discover the different tabs of this profile

-The tailored export profile is exactly like a regular product and product export profile.
-The only difference is that you have a tab to configure the structure of your flat file.
+A tailored export profile is similar to a regular product and product export profile.
+The main difference is that you have a tab to configure the structure of your flat file.

+Here are the tabs you can use:
-* `Properties`: Define the label of your export profile
+* `Properties`: To define the label of your export profile.
-* `Permissions`: Set permissions to allow specific user groups to execute or edit your export profile (Enterprise Edition only).
+* `Permissions`: To set permissions to allow specific user groups to execute or edit your export profile (Enterprise Edition only).
-* `Global settings`: Define the maximum number of lines per file you want, if you want to export the media (this will generate a file archive when exporting), the field delimiter (CSV format only) and the field enclosure character (CSV format only).
+* `Global settings`: To define several settings: the maximum number of lines per file, if you want to export the media (this will generate a file archive when exporting), the field delimiter (CSV format only) and the field enclosure character (CSV format only).
-* `Product selection`: Use the provided filters to decide which products will be exported (read how to [define your product selection](tailored-export.html#define-your-product-selection)).
+* `Product selection`: To use the provided filters to decide which products will be exported (read how to [define your product selection](tailored-export.html#define-your-product-selection)).
-* `Export structure`: Build your export structure (read how to [define your export structure](tailored-export.html#define-your-export-structure)).
+* `Export structure`: To build your export structure (read how to [define your export structure](tailored-export.html#define-your-export-structure)).
-* `History`: Display the modifications made by any user on your export profile.
+* `History`: To display the modifications made by any user on your export profile.

 :::info
 To export the media, your export structure must include at least one source using an attribute like `Image`, `File` or `Asset collection`.